 Dameyune Craig entered the game as the starting quarterback, but was injured and didn’t play in the fourth quarter, which proved to be huge.
 Jon Cooley took his place and threw two interceptions.
 The first came with just over seven minutes left in the game when Raion Hill returned an interception for a touchdown to give LSU a 17-9 lead.

 Auburn got back into the game though when LSU turned the ball over two minutes after their pick-six.
 Rusty Williams capitalized by scoring a seven-yard touchdown.

 But Cooley threw his second interception of the game on the two-point conversion, which Hill once again taking to the end zone to score two more points.

-LSU went on to lose just two games during the 1996 season, onc to Florida and the other to Alabama.
-Auburn finished the season 8-4 with losses to LSU, Florida, Georgia, and Alabama.
+LSU went on to lose just two games during the 1996 season, once to Florida and the other to the Alabama Crimson Tide.
+The Auburn football team finished the season 8-4 with losses to LSU, Florida, Georgia, and Alabama.